 You hardly ever heard ever heard of an airman having a nervous breakdown in those days, though how we managed to avoid them with all that immense output of energy, I do not know.

-I expect it was just youth living off its nerves.30
+I expect it was just youth living off its nerves.

-In 1918 Smithy returned to Sydney on sick leave.
+In early 1918 Smithy returned to Sydney on sick leave.
 In an interview for the Sydney Morning Herald, March 6 he sounded his usual upbeat self

 The Huns," he says, "are well licked," and they know it.
 My opinion is that we have them beaten.
 The British air service can fairly claim to be superior to that of the enemy; all the facts point to it.
 The German is a good pilot, but when it comes to actual fighting.
 In the air he has to play second fiddle to our men.
 The Australians have their own air service, and are doing remarkably well.